apupier/bonita-development-environment/README.md

 4 - Drag'n'drop the file when choosing catalog

-5 - Select the component you wish (Engine recommended for now)
+5 - Select the component you wish

+(Engine in Beta stage; Web and Studio in Alpha stage, they require to have built locally dependencies)

 6 - Go to the end of the wizard